-Owned and operated by Margaret and Marcello Bernardo, with their children, Mari-Beth Crysler, Megan Bernardo and Matthew Bernardo, Wabikon hosts 150 campers in each of 2 camp sessions, offering a secure and relaxed summer break to youth from around the world.
+Owned and operated by Mari-Beth Crysler, Megan Bernardo and Matthew Bernardo, (the children of Margaret and Marcello Bernardo), Wabikon hosts 150 campers in each of 2 camp sessions, offering a secure and relaxed summer break to youth from around the world.

 Under the leadership of the Bernardo family since 1980, Camp Wabikon has grown to include a wide range of programs and some of the finest facilities and activities coveted in a well-equipped summer camp.
 Accredited by both the national and provincial camping associations, Wabikon families are assured of their children’s security and comfort in a professional, caring, and well- managed environment.

 Wabikon is dedicated to the traditional ideals of personal development, friendship and cooperation.
 It is the strong belief of the Bernardo family that the camp’s cooperative philosophy can best be achieved by limiting the number of campers per session to create a smaller, more intimate environment where each camper can feel like a valued member of the Wabikon family.

 Click on each director’s photo to learn more about them!